DNXLabs/DMS/README.md

 Task name                           - Type a name for the task.

 Task description                    - Type a description for the task.
-Source endpoint                     - rdsoracle-source Target endpoint                     - rdsmysql-target Replication instance                - Select the  Replication Instance you have created Migration type                      - Migrate Existent Data and Replicate Ongoing changes Start task on create                - Yes
+Source endpoint                     - rdsmysql-source Target endpoint                     - rdspostgresql-target Replication instance                - Select the  Replication Instance you have created Migration type                      - Migrate Existent Data and Replicate Ongoing changes Start task on create                - Yes